Question

 You can prevent this with one of the following options.

-Note: The "domain.com" is used as an example.
+Note: The "domain.tld" is used as an example.
 You will need to replace this with your real domain.

-mail.domain.comis an alias to "domain.com", the easiest way to remove this link would be to create a separate subdomain for themail.domain.com.
-This can be done at "cPanel / Domains / Domains". -
+As mail.domain.tld is an alias to "domain.com", the easiest way to remove this link would be to create a separate subdomain for the mail.domain.tld.
+This can be done at "cPanel / Domains / Domains".

 Comments